hyperledger-labs/fabric-ansible-collection/docs/source/tasks/intermediateCA.rst

 ----------------

 This task guide assumes that you have installed Ansible and the Hyperledger Fabric Ansible Collection, and are familiar with how to use these technologies.

-This task guide assumes that you have access to the IBM Support for Hyperledger Fabric documentation and the sections regarding Intermediate CAs.

 Cloning the repository
 ----------------------